 Go on a street food tour

-Another great date idea for the food lovers among us is to go on a street food tour of your city.
+Another great date idea for food lovers is to go on a street food tour of your city.

-If you don’t have a regular street food market in your town, you could head to a local farmer’s market or find out when and where some pop-up food vendors might be opening up.
-Strolling from stall to stall, trying delicious new dishes, and supporting local vendors while enjoying chatting is a date you’ll both probably remember for a long time.
+If you don’t have a regular street food market in your town, you could head to a local farmer’s market or find out when and where some pop-up food vendors might be opening.
+Strolling from stall to stall, trying delicious new dishes, and supporting local vendors while chatting is a date you’ll probably remember for a long time.

 8. Take a dance class together